raj2014/AIRBNB_NEWUSERBOOKINGS/README.md

     featureEngineering.R          ---> generates the probability for each destination according to the sessions+userprofile features
     air_definitions.R             ---> Includes all the function definitions of the generate the features
     customfeval.R                  ---> contains the calculation for NCDG metric
     singleSubmission_hist_Nohist.R ---> Generates the submission file by integrating destination probability data both from users with browsing history/not with history

+I finished 89th on the private LB among the 1463 teams.

+If I had selected the right submisssion finished 76 on the private LeaderBoard.